App-vNext/Polly/docs/strategies/retry.md

 | `DelayGenerator`   | `null`                                                                     | Used for generating custom delays for retries.                                           |
 | `OnRetry`          | `null`                                                                     | Action executed when retry occurs.                                                       |

-## Patterns and Anti-patterns
+## Patterns and anti-patterns

-Throughout the years many people have used Polly in so many different ways.
-Some reoccuring patterns are suboptimal.
-So, this section shows the donts and dos.
+Over the years, many developers have used Polly in various ways.
+Some of these recurring patterns may not be ideal.
+This section highlights the recommended practices and those to avoid.

 ### 1 - Overusing builder methods

 ❌ DON'T

-Use more than one `Handle/HandleResult`
+Overuse `Handle/HandleResult`:

 <!-- snippet: retry-anti-pattern-1 -->
 ```cs